 Finding out that the care you need isn't covered by insurance is beyond frustrating.
 In fact, it's heartbreaking.
 Especially if you know you’ll be needing fertility treatments in the next year.

 Skip to a section:

-Is your fertility treatment covered for 2023?
+Is my fertility treatment covered for 2024?

 So, how can you pay for treatment?
-Your first thought might be that you have two options: take out a large personal loan or indefinitely postpone any fertility testing and treatment until you can afford it or it’s covered by a future plan.
+Your first thought might be that you have two options: take out a large personal loan or indefinitely postpone any fertility testing and treatment until you can afford it or it’s covered by a future insurance plan.

-But before you resign yourself to another year of not having the fertility coverage you need, paying for all your IVF or IUI expenses out-of-pocket, or just delaying treatment altogether, keep reading.
-We'll share our expert tips for what to do during open enrollment so you can make a plan and get the care you need.
+Before you resign yourself to another year of not having the fertility coverage you need, paying for all your IVF or IUI expenses out-of-pocket, or putting your family-building dreams on hold, keep reading so you can explore your options.

-We won't sugar coat it: the below suggestions may require several phone calls to your provider or employer, some number crunching, and following up, but I assure you, your thorough research will pay off in getting you one step closer to success on your family-building journey.
+We won't sugar coat it: these suggestions may require several phone calls to your insurance provider or HR department, some number crunching, and following up, but your thorough research will pay off in getting you one step closer to success on your family-building journey.

 💡 Did you know?
-Illume Fertility provides an Insurance & Billing Advocate to each patient to help guide them through the process of evaluating their insurance and getting the most out of their coverage.
+Illume Fertility assigns an Insurance & Billing Advocate to each patient to help guide them through the process of evaluating their insurance and getting the most out of their coverage.

 What is open enrollment?